Ati0502/cpp-limit-order-book/docs/LEARNING_GUIDE.md

 Welcome to the C++ Limit Order Book & Matching Engine learning guide.
 This project is designed to help you understand the core concepts of electronic trading, exchange matching engines, and basic algorithmic trading through a simple, clean, and highly readable C++ implementation.

-This guide is structured as a 2-day curriculum.
+This guide is structured as a  learning source who are new to Limit Order booking

 ---